Ntopo1/Build-a-home-network-with-Cisco-packet-tracer/README.md

 <h1>Description </h1>
-  Build a virtual home network with Cisco packet tracer</h1>
+  Build a virtual home network with Cisco packet tracer.
+Packet Tracer is visual simulation tool designed by Cisco Systems that allows users to create network topologies and imitate modern computer networks.
+In this lab I am going to make a simple home network, consisting of 2 hosts</h1>

 <br />